Consensys/linea-specification/prc/bls/review.md

 - Considering using markdown tables (tablemode for vim)

-# Review 6th of May

 - Do not compress the ISZERO check by adding the coordinates as the addition will become costly when we change field
-- Check input of fp fp2 maps ... being smaller than BLS_PRIME
 - Check with BESU team or execution specs to understand if we need some check over the scalar for MSM.
 Actually, no check is needed, write a note in the specs maybe.